I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_memory_basic_information.md

 ## Members

+`BaseAddress`

+A pointer to the base address of the region of pages.

 `AllocationBase`

 A pointer to the base address of a range of allocated pages.
 The page pointed to by the <b>BaseAddress</b> member is contained within this allocation range.